ontologics/ChangeLog/index.md

 * ### Submit Bug
    * If an error on a page id detected, a bug report will automatically be filed.
-   * Users can submit bug reports by clicking clicking "Submit Bug" in the user menu.
+   * Users can submit bug reports by clicking "Submit Bug" in the user menu.
    ![image](buglink.png)
    ![image](bugreport.png)